specify/specify7/README.md

 ### Turning on debugging
 For development purposes, Django debugging should be turned on.
-It will enable stacktraces in responses that encounter exceptions, and allow operation with the unoptimized Javascript files.
+It will enable stack traces in responses that encounter exceptions, and allow operation with the unoptimized Javascript files.

 Debugging can be enabled by creating the file